 5. Hamstring Stretch

-This next exercise will help paraplegics maintain flexibility in the hamstrings which will help reduce tension of the knees and hips.
+This next exercise will help paraplegics maintain flexibility in the hamstrings which in turn will reduce tension in the knees and hips.

 Sit on the floor with the front half of your foot inside the leg lifter.

-Then, pull the strap upward and toward your body so that the entire leg lifts off the ground.
-Pull until you hit a little bit of resistance and then hold for 10-15 seconds.
+Pull the strap up your body so that the entire leg lifts off the ground.
+Pull until you reach mild resistance, then hold for 10-15 seconds.

 6. Knee Extensions

-Individuals with paraplegia can practice this next exercise in their wheelchairs (Grab a chair or get in your wheelchair for this next exercise (make sure to lock the wheels in place).
+Individuals with paraplegia can practice this next exercise in their wheelchairs (make sure to lock the wheels in place).